aurimasplaga/Aurimas_Plaga_Portfolio-Projects/README.md

 - **Sales Strategy:** Leverage the strength of offline channels while exploring opportunities to boost online sales.
 - **Product Focus:** Prioritize high-margin products and reassess product lines with recurring losses.
 - **Targeted Marketing:** Concentrate efforts on high-performing regions and support underperforming sales teams with targeted training and resources.

+# Education

+Turing College, Data Analytics program, 2024 -

+Kaunas University of Technology, Master of Science, Applied Chemistry 2021 - 2023

+Kaunas University of Technology, Bachelor's of Science, Materials and Nanotechnology 2017 - 2021